 The only exception to this is a community premises which has successfully applied to have this requirement waived.
 You do not need a personal licence if you are simply employed in a pub or other premises that sells alcohol.

 In order to obtain a personal licence, you will need to hold a licensing qualification.
 For more details of this, visit: GOV.UK - Alcohol licensing: personal licences

 Applying for a personal licence

-To apply for a personal licence, you will need to complete the form shown below and send it to the relevant licensing authority.
+To apply for a personal licence, you will need to complete the form on the GOV.UK website and send it to the relevant licensing authority.

 - Licence change of details form (PDF)

 - Licence change of details form (Word)